Betty Gore's house.

 Crime Scenes

-Closest locations.
+Closest Locations

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

-The church where Missy Bevers was murdered.
+The church where Missy Bevers was murdered

 Roughly 56 miles away.

-Crime Location in Midlothian, Texas, United States
+Crime Location in Midlothian, Texas